Jianbo-Gao/AndroidPermissionDetector/README.md

 # AndroidPermissionTester
-Test an Android application based on permissions
+Detect an Android application based on permissions